 Let nrows and ncols denote the numbers of rows and columns in the background image we are going to generate.
 We can then randomly choose a number nbase of "base vectors" using a Poisson distribution.
 These base vectors will be assigned both a random direction and magnitude as well as a random location chosen within the bounds of the image.
 More specifically, let us use the 4-tuple B to represent the base vectors and their associated locations where (1) c represents the vector's column index, (2) r represents the vector's row index, (3) x represents the x-component of the vector, and (4) y represents the y-component of the vector:

 From here, all additional vectors in the field are interpolated from the base vectors using the _computeRemainingVectors method of the VectorFieldGenerator class.
-The idea is that we provide a "softmax normalizer" parameter snorm which controls the relative contributions of each base vector; small normalizer values mean that vectors closely resemble their nearest base vector while large values mean that the field will be more tend to be more uniform.
+The idea is that we provide a "softmax normalizer" parameter snorm which controls the relative contributions of each base vector; small normalizer values mean that vectors closely resemble their nearest base vector while large values mean that the field will tend to be more uniform.
 To elaborate further, the interpolated vector (x,y) at column index c and row index r is defined in the following way:

 As an added feature, it is possible to apply affine transformations to the vector field in order to experiment with creating interesting visualizations.
 More specifically, the applyAffineTransformation method of the VectorField class takes in several m and b values as arguments which transform old vector values into new ones in the following way:

-Note that for the vector fields shown below values of (m11,m12,m21,m22) = (1,0,1,1) and (b1,b2) = (0,0) were used for the affine transformation.
+Note that for the vector fields shown below an affine transformation defined by (m11,m12,m21,m22) = (1,0,1,1) and (b1,b2) = (0,0) was used in all cases.

 With this definition in place we can now start generating our vector fields.
-The VectorField class allows us to visualize the vector fields in two possible formats using the plotVectorField method:
+Once generated by a VectorFieldGenerator object, the VectorField class allows us to visualize the vector fields in two possible formats using the plotVectorField method:

 (Left) Quiver representation of the generated vector field made with 1080 rows, 1920 columns, seed of 0 and softmax normalizer of 480.